Boulder Chorale: Boulder’s Oldest and Largest Community Chorus

 Dr. Vicki Burrichter, Artistic Director

-The Boulder Concert Chorale is an auditioned chorus of 100-120 volunteer singers from seven counties.
-The choir performs a varied repertoire ranging from Renaissance polyphony, Baroque chamber music, and Classical masterworks to pieces in traditional styles such as African, Brazilian, Hindustani, and Bluegrass as well as works by contemporary composers.
-The Boulder Concert Chorale performs with the area orchestras and other performing arts groups and presents its own concerts often featuring new arrangements with local musicians.
+The Boulder Concert Chorale is an auditioned chorus of approximately 100 volunteer singers from seven counties.
+The Boulder Chorale performs a varied repertoire ranging from Renaissance polyphony, Baroque chamber music, and Classical masterworks to pieces in traditional styles such as African and bluegrass as well as works by contemporary composers, including new compositions and arrangements commissioned by the Chorale.

 Boulder Chamber Chorale

-The Boulder Chamber Chorale is a select small ensemble comprising some of the finest singers from the Chorale.
-The group appears in Boulder Concert Chorale concerts, performs separately, presents outreach performances, and collaborates with area orchestras and other performing arts groups.
+The Boulder Chamber Chorale is a select, small ensemble of some of the finest singers from within the Chorale.
+The group appears in Boulder Chorale concerts, performs separately, and presents outreach performances.

 Boulder Children’s Chorale